JulieCat680/TrialsOfManaShaders/README.md

 Similar to standard PBR, Trials of Mana uses flat base colors, normal maps, and Metallic-Roughness-Specular parameters as inputs.
 However, in addition to the standard pipeline, a custom stylization function is used to apply several effects to the color inputs before the PBR lighting model gets applied.

 Most the stylization function is implemented in *MF_ShadingBase* material function (graph shown above).
-This function serves as the basis for most of the reverse-engineered materials provided:
+However, not all materials use the function in its entirety.

+These materials use the full *MF_ShadingBase* function:
 - M_ch_BaseVer03
 - M_ch_BaseVer03_ADD

+These materials are heavily based on the *MF_ShadingBase* or use parts of it:
 - M_ch_BaseVer03_HairMatCap
+- M_ch_Hair
 - M_ch_Skin

-M_ch_Skin is a bit different in that it uses Unreal's Preintegrated Subsurface Skin shading model, but most parts of the graph still come from the base shading function.

-There are also a few materials that implement their own effects entirely:
+These materials implement their own effects entirely:
+- M_ch_Eye
+- M_ch_EyeEx
 - M_ch_Jewel
-- M_ch_Eye
+- M_ch_Tear

 ## Shader Effects